Rules reference

 Block

-Block rules specify that Stripe should always block a payment.
+Block rules advise Stripe to always block a payment.
 If a payment matches the criteria in a block rule, Stripe rejects it and it’s not subject to further rules evaluation.

 Review